vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 If the margin balance drops below the maintenance margin level, the position closeout process gets initiated.

 For [perpetual futures markets](./market-types.md#perpetual-futures), the margin calculations contain additional term to capture the exposure of a given position to an upcoming funding payment.
 The market proposal includes a margin funding factor that determines to what degree the funding payment amount impacts a trader's maintenance margin.
+This additional term can only increase the margin requirement if a given position is expected to make a payment at the end of the current funding period, but it will never decrease the margin requirement, even if party is expecting to receive a funding payment.

 :::note Go deeper
 **[Perpetual futures spec ↗](https://github.com/vegaprotocol/specs/blob/cosmicelevator/protocol/0053-PERP-product_builtin_perpetual_future.md#funding-payment-calculation)**: The spec on GitHub has details on the calculations.